gdiet/backup/README.md

 #### May Come Eventually

 * Development: Try out scoverage instead of jacoco.
-* Create sql db backup from the file backup and start the file system in parallel.
 * Backup script for backing up folders without needing to mount the file system, optionally referencing an existing backup.
 * Change database backup, no need to have the full backup as default every time?
 * Support for soft links.